top of page

 • You are building up a low-level set of regression tests

-• Test first approach reduces the risk of bugs landing in your production environment
+• Test-first approach reduces the risk of bugs landing in your production environment

 • You are creating working documentation that is easily understood by the whole team